jfrobbins05/jfrobbins05.github.io/_pages/about.md

 ---

+Jacy is a student at Vanderbilt University studying architecture and looking to pursue graduate school and an M.Arch degree.
+She is a well-rounded student taking everything from art to economics to materials science classes in addition to her architecture course work.

 ## Education

 Vanderbilt University - Bachelor of Arts in Architecture and the Built Environment, Bachelor of Arts in Studio Art